 When Reggie Yates was four years old, his parents split up.
-“My father has been a very small part of my adult life,” says the actor, DJ and TV presenter.
+“My father has been a very small part of my adult life,” says the actor, DJ and TV presenter when he appears on Who Do You Think You Are?
 “It sounds really ridiculous and actually kind of sad, but I’ve never met my grandparents.
 I don’t know whether they’re alive.”

 To fill in the gaps, Reggie begins by going to meet his father, Reginald ‘Jojo’ Yates, who makes traditional West African instruments.
-Jojo shows Reggie a picture of his own father, Reggie’s grandfather, Harry Yates.
+Jojo shows Reggie an old photograph of his own father, Reggie’s grandfather, Harry Yates.
 It shows a man who, in Reggie’s words, is “every bit the proud African father” as he stands with his family, yet looks very European.
 Harry, Reggie discovers, died in his sleep in 2000.

 To learn more about Jojo’s side of the family, Reggie heads for the country where his parents were born, Ghana, and the city of Sekondi.
 Reggie carries a file of memorabilia given to him by his father, including documents relating to a legal battle Jojo fought with the UK immigration authorities in order to be allowed to stay in the country.
 These show Harry’s father, George Yates, was British and entered what was called a “customary marriage” with his Ghanian wife.

 A meeting with historian Carina Ray helps Reggie trace his European forebears.
-His great-grandfather, George Yates, worked in the mining industry.
-The 1911 census shows he had a wife and family in Middlesex, but they didn’t accompany him to what was then a British colony, the Gold Coast, probably because it was notorious for tropical diseases such as malaria.
+His great grandfather, George Yates, worked in the mining industry.
+Census records from 1911 he had a wife and family in Middlesex, but they didn’t accompany him to what was then a British colony, the Gold Coast, probably because it was notorious for tropical diseases such as malaria.

 Indeed, George himself got ill and left.
 While there’s evidence he returned and wanted to provide for Harry, Reggie still sees a family pattern in the lack of connection between father and son.

-Next, Reggie wants to know more about his great-great grandmother, Sarah.
+Next, Reggie wants to know more about his 2x great grandmother, Sarah.
 This involves a memorable encounter with a tribal chief, the formidable Nana Kobina Nketsia V, who sees Reggie as “an African with an English head” but also says, “You’ve come home.”